oscpache/gl-shade/README.md

 Important notes

+    -> The CEC'13 LSGO benchmark is used

     -> The code was tested using CUDA version 10.2 and Ubuntu 18.04 as operating system

     -> You can use the run_glshade bash file to run this code as follows: ./run_glshade popsize1 popsize2 Rseed ID

+    -> You can use the run25executions_glshade bash file to perform 25 GL-SHADE's independent runs of every objective       function as follows: ./run25executions_glshade

     -> Note how the objective function is chosen at compilation time and such function identifier is confirmed when running the ./a.out program [see the 4th argument]